 Navigating the Legal System

 The statute of limitations for most personal injury cases is three years from the date of the accident.
 A ‘no-fault’ application, however, must be filed within 30 days.
 If you do not meet that deadline then you could forfeit the ability to make claims for medical coverage and lost earnings.
 At Cellion Law, we file no-fault applications immediately so that you do not lose out on the right to compensation.
 Partner with one of our attorneys to ensure that your case will proceed smoothly.

-A good Buffalo pedestrian accident lawyer increases the chances of you making a successful claim and helps you to achieve the full amount of compensation that you are entitled to.
-We take pride in working hard to ensure that our clients have the best chance of a positive outcome.
+Experienced Buffalo pedestrian accident lawyers will increase the chances of you making a successful claim and will help you secure the full amount of compensation that you are entitled to.
+Our law firm takes pride in working hard to ensure that our clients have the best chance of a positive outcome.